david-04/shortycut/src/docs/browser-integration.md

 ![](img/keyword-query-address-bar.png)

-Having to enter ShortyCut's own keyword (`sc`) first, allows it to be used on a case-by-case basis, while preserving the address bar's default behavior for everything else.
+This approach preserves the address bar's default behavior and only invokes ShortyCut on a case-by-case basis.
 See "[Keyword query](keyword-query.md)" for details.

 ## ![](img/arrow.svg) Web server